 Interfacing.
 Interfacing is the Spanx of sewing — it just makes everything look a little better underneath.
 Use interfacing when you want your fabric to just be a little crisper and hold up a little better, like these large colorful baby blocks.
 There are two types of interfacing — iron-on and sew-in — and there are different weights but I tend to use iron-on craft-weight interfacing the most.

-So now that you have your basic kit here are a few fun basic plus items to make your sewing a little more crafty: buttons, Velcro, grosgrain ribbon, inkjet printable fabric, pillow stuffing, wool felt, chalkboard fabric (I’m a junkie).
+So now that you have your beginner sewing kit here are a few fun basic plus items to make your sewing a little more crafty: buttons, Velcro, grosgrain ribbon, inkjet printable fabric, pillow stuffing, wool felt, chalkboard fabric (I’m a junkie).

 Thank you Kathy!
 This is a wonderful list.
 So, what do y’all think?
 Anything you would insist a new sewer add to this list?
 Let us know in the comments, and make sure to visit Kathy at MerrimentDesign.com!